NicholasNPham/NotionAIOptimizer/README.md

 * **August 13, 2025:** Completed web scraping of employee website.
 Next step is importing the data into Notion.
 * **August 19, 2025:** Added function to convert dates to ISO format.
 Planning to generate start and end datetime objects for time blocks.
 * **August 22, 2025:** Optimized code extensively.
 Most obsolete functions removed. `timeBlock` and `scrapeWeek` are now fully functional and ready for automation in Notion.
 Key lesson: AI improves productivity and provides guidance, but coding is done manually for learning and control.
+* **August 31, 2025:** Bulk of Scraping data (Shift, Time, Hour) has been finished.
+Will be working on naming the shifts correctly.
+After done correctly, it will be fully functional to import data into my Notion Database Calendar to be read correctly and the naming convention will know what shift it is.
 ---

 ## References